artdecocode/typework/README.md

 [![npm version](https://badge.fury.io/js/typework.svg)](https://npmjs.org/package/typework)

-`typework` is used to Manage And Vendor JSDoc Types.
+_Typework_ is used to Manage And Vendor JSDoc Types.
+With the special `/* typework */` keyword, JSDoc type declarations can be moved across JS files, and imported files in types (`import('../types/context')`) will be copied across to the target project.

 ```sh
 yarn add typework